alexandertrefz/essence/packages/website/optimisations.md

 `Integer` — so they lower like any other site, and a Program that reaches the comparison family stops carrying those bodies at all.

-What it does NOT take away yet: a lowered Boolean used as the Program's own `if` still builds the Boolean and reads it back — `(a.value < b.value ?
+A lowered Boolean used as the Program's own `if` is not read back off the Boolean it builds — `(a.value < b.value ?
+Boolean.trueInstance :
-Boolean.trueInstance : Boolean.falseInstance).value`.
-A condition is a Statement's
+Boolean.falseInstance).value` is `a.value < b.value`.
+A condition is a
-question rather than an Expression's, and lowering Statements is `lower-matches-to-statements`' half of the work.
+Statement's question rather than an Expression's, so that collapse belongs to `lower-matches-to-statements` and is documented there; with THAT pass off, the Boolean is built and read back exactly as written here.

 ### `compile-union-dispatch`